Here some small advice and traveling tips from us that could be help you in preparation of your trip to Indonesia or others places.

 - Try to get a good night’s sleep.
 Stress and anxiety can cause headaches, upset stomach and disturb sleep patterns.

 On Board :

-* Remove your shoes to minimise swelling and wear loose, comfortable clothing
+- Remove your shoes to minimize swelling and wear loose, comfortable clothing.

 At your Destination :